apodgorny/templetize/README.md

 - No syntax limitations
 - Extensible syntax with user-defined macros
 - Running at native speeds (browser or nodejs)
+- The entire thing is ~40 lines of code!
+You can safely slab it onto a webpage ))

 License: MIT